 This is an important role and so it's always important to check a forester's qualification.
 Ask if they are registered with a professional association and don't be afraid to check education credentials and references.
 A good forester will also carry appropriate liability insurance.

 If you are ready to find a forester start by asking your friends and neighbors to suggest someone they have worked with.
-If your property is located in Florida, Georgia, Pennsylvania, or Wisconsin, WoodsCamp can also help you connect with a local network of foresters.
+If your property is located in Georgia, Maryland, Pennsylvania, West Virginia, or Wisconsin, WoodsCamp can also help you connect with a local network of foresters.